-There are many different ways to extract data from PDF to Excel, but these are the four most common ways to do so:
+There are many different ways to extract data from a PDF to Excel, but these are the four most common ways to do so:

 - Copy and paste